-There is not going to so much of difference in taste measuring in 10 milligram (0.01 grams) increments Vs 100 milligram increments (0.1 gram).
+There is not going to be so much of a difference in taste measuring in 10 milligram (0.01 grams) increments Vs 100 milligram increments (0.1 gram).

 Size matters.
 You are measuring coffee, usually in small quantities, typically from 10 grams to 30 grams at a time or multiples of 30 grams per cup for percolated coffee.
 Water you will be weighing in a glass or cup that does not take up much space.